 Step #1.2 – Uploading the wordpress.zip archive via FTP

-In our guide – WordPress Internal Functioning, we’ve seen that WordPress needs a database to store it’s text and configuration data.
-In this step we will create a new MySQL database along with a user, who would access the database.
+In our WordPress Internal Functioning guide, we’ve seen that WordPress needs a database to store its text and configuration data.
+In this section, we will:

 Step #2.1 – Create a New MySQL Database in cPanel